 Some of the older provisions in relation to oyster bed licences and legislation remain in force.
 Some of the older legislation applies to new aquaculture licences as well as other licences deemed to be aquaculture licences.

-The older legislation allowed for grant of oyster bed licences.
+The older legislation allowed for the grant of oyster bed licences.
 The Minister was entitled to grant an oyster bed licence to the owner of a several fishery or owner of the bed and soil of an estuary.
-He may grant to the owner an occupy of land bordering on the sea or any estuary, with the consent of such occupier a licence to form and plant an oyster bed on the shore adjacent to the land within the limits of such several fishery
+He may grant to the owner an occupy of land bordering on the sea or any estuary, with the consent of such occupier a licence to form and plant an oyster bed on the shore adjacent to the land within the limits of such several fishery.

 The oyster bed licence must be with reference to a map to define the position and extent of the oyster bed.
-There was provision for publicity in the context of issue of a licence.
+There was provision for publicity in the context of the issue of a licence.
 Licences applications of unappealed or if confirmed on appealed are binding on the State and person who act at the behest of the licensee and the successors to the privilege thereby granted.

-There were older oyster bed licences under earlier Victorian legislation which may continue.
+There were older oyster bed licences under earlier Victorian legislation, which may continue.
 The Minister may alter oyster bed licences under the older legislation so as to give effect to any agreement or undertaking which may have been entered on behalf of the licensee subsequent to the date of the licence.

 The Minister may terminate the licence if he is not satisfied that the oyster bed has been properly cultivated or if proper steps have not been taken in relation to its cultivation.
-Notice of the proposed revocation must be given and a period must pass before revocation may be confirmed.
+Notice of the proposed revocation must be given, and a period must pass before revocation may be confirmed.

 It is an offence to injure licensed oyster beds.
 A range of actions which may interfere with the bed are the subject of offences under the Fisheries Act.
 There are separate offences in relation to interference with older oyster bed licences.

 There is provision for oyster fishing licences and oyster fishing engines.
 They are annual.
-It is issues for each separate oyster fishing engine.
+It is issued for each separate oyster fishing engine.
 There is provision for a licence duty for oyster fishing licences.
 It is an offence to take any oysters in a fishery district other than by means of an oyster fishing engine which has been duly licensed.

 Licences in respect of oyster fishing engines are issued annually.
 A separate licence is to be issued for each separate oyster fishing engine.

-The format of the licences are specified.
+The format of the licences is specified.
 It authorises the use of the oyster fishing engine in the relevant district.
 Licence duty is applicable to the oyster fishing licence.
-It is an offence to take oysters in a fishery district from an oyster fisheries other than by means of a licenced oyster fishing engine.
+It is an offence to take oysters in a fishery district from oyster fisheries other than by means of a licenced oyster fishing engine.

 Close Season Oysters

 There is a provision for authorisation to take oysters during a closed season oysters.
-The Minister may, for the purpose of replenishing and supplying any oyster bed, the exclusive property of any person, authorise the dredging for and taking of oysters from any natural public bed lying below the level of the lowest water of spring tides, during such part of the close season for oysters as is specified.
+The Minister may, for the purpose of replenishing and supplying any oyster bed, the exclusive property of any person, authorise the dredging for and taking of oysters from any natural public bed lying below the level of the lowest water of spring tides during such part of the close season for oysters as is specified.

 The Minister may, on application of a person interested in an oyster fishery, make an order permitting the taking or having possession of foreign oysters during part of the close season as the Minister thinks fit.
 Where an application is made, the Minister shall cause an inquiry to be held into the application and give notice of the application.
-A report has to be prepared by an officer and the Ministers is to take this into account in making this decision.
+A report has to be prepared by an officer, and the Ministers is to take this into account in making this decision.

 Eels